 Is the device undamaged (visual inspection)?
 Does the measuring device conform to the measuring point specifications?
-For example: • Process temperature • Process pressure (refer to the section on "Pressure-temperature ratings" in the "Technical Information" document) • Ambient temperature • Measuring range Has the correct orientation for the sensor been selected ?
+For example: Process temperature Process pressure (refer to the section on "Pressure-temperature ratings" in the "Technical Information" document) Ambient temperature Measuring range Has the correct orientation for the sensor been selected?
 According to sensor type According to medium temperature According to medium properties (outgassing, with entrained solids) Does the arrow on the sensor nameplate match the direction of flow of the fluid through the piping ?
 Are the measuring point identification and labeling correct (visual inspection)?
+Is the device adequately protected from precipitation and direct sunlight?
 Have the fixing screws been tightened with the correct tightening torque?